July 4 is almost upon us. If

 All-around crowd pleasers: Dry sparkling wine pairs well with salty food because the bubbles cleanse the palate, similar to the way that beer does.
 It also pairs well with almost anything aside from a dessert (go for a Demi-Sec or Sec, which means partially, or wholly sweet).

-I would suggest Champagne from the region in France, or Cava, a sparkling wine from Spain, made with native Spanish grapes, also in the same method.
+would suggest Champagne from the region in France, or Cava, a sparkling wine from Spain, made with native Spanish grapes,

 Look for the words Brut, Extra Brut or Brut Nature (the driest) on the label.
 With Cava, look for 'Reserva' on the label, and a green sticker on the bottle.
 The aging requirements are similar to Champagne, producing a higher quality wine.